ovh/cds/docs/content/workflows/pipelines/requirements/service/example-pg.md

 * Type: `service`
 * Hostname: `mypg`.
 This will be the service hostname
 * Docker Image: `postgres:9.5.3`.
-This is the name of docker image to link to current job
+This is the name of Docker image to link to current job
 * Options:

 ```